Horrible Bosses 2: Plot

 Three years after the first film, Nick, Dale, and Kurt invent a car wash-inspired shower head, the "Shower Buddy".
-They are approached by Bert Hanson and his son Rex, and Bert agrees to invest if they can make 100,000 units.
+Bert Hanson and his son Rex approach them, and Bert agrees to invest if they can make 100,000 units.

-With a business loan, the trio outfit a warehouse, producing the quota.
+With a business loan, the trio outfits a warehouse, hires staff, and produces the quota.
 However, Bert backs out, as he never signed an agreement.
-He then tells them that when they are unable to repay their loan of $500,000 from the bank and they foreclose, he plans to buy their inventory at a knockdown price and sell them (renamed as the "Shower Pal") himself.
+He then tells them that when they are unable to repay their $500,000 bank loan and they foreclose, he plans to buy their inventory at a knockdown price and sell their shower heads (renamed the "Shower Pal") himself.

 Seeking financial advice, the three visit Nick's imprisoned former boss, Dave Harken, who says they have no feasible legal way to recover their losses.
 They then resolve to kidnap Rex for ransom.
-Seeking Dean "Motherfucker" Jones' help, he suggests keeping the victim unconscious the entire kidnapping.
+Asked for assistance, Dean "Motherfucker" Jones suggests keeping the victim unconscious the entire kidnapping.
 Their ransom note asks for $500,000.
 They go to the office of Dale's former boss, Dr. Julia Harris, to steal nitrous oxide.
-While there, Kurt and Dale are almost caught by members of Julia's sex addiction support group; once they leave, Nick distracts Julia, allowing Dale and Kurt to escape.
+While there, Kurt and Dale are almost caught by members of Julia's sex addiction support group, but Nick arrives and manages to defuse the situation.

 At Rex's, as all three hide in the closet, Dale accidentally knocks them out with the gas.
 Waking up in the morning, Rex is gone.
-Returning to the warehouse, they find him tied up in their trunk.
-Getting out, he reveals he found them in his closet, but staged his own kidnapping.
-Rex sent the ransom note to Bert, increasing the ransom to $5 million.
+Returning to their warehouse, they find Rex tied up in the trunk of their car.
+Getting out, Rex reveals he found them in his closet, figured out their intended plan, and staged his own kidnapping.
+He sent the ransom note to Bert, increasing the ransom to $5 million.

 The three doubt Rex's plan, but he threatens to go to the police if they back out.
-They call Bert to inform him of Rex's kidnapping, threatening to kill him if the police are summoned.
+They call Bert to inform him of Rex's kidnapping, threatening to kill him if the police get involved.
 However, the police, led by Detective Hatcher, subsequently arrive at the warehouse to question the suspects.

-When the police leave, Rex breaks down when he finds out Bert cares more about his money than him.
+When the police leave, Rex breaks down over the fact that Bert cares more about his money than his son's life.
 Now sympathetic, the trio agree to do the fake kidnapping together.
-They form a plan to outsmart the police and get the ransom money using untraceable phones, a basement garage to block out any tracking signal, and Kurt disguised as Bert.
+They plan to outsmart the police and get the ransom money using untraceable phones, a basement garage to block any tracking signal, and Kurt disguised as Bert.